What to do in the garden in August

 Broad beans producing a second crop

-It is possible to get a second crop of broad beans, especially if the summer is good.
-In late July/early August, when the broad bean plant has finished, cut down the stem close to the ground about 15 cms near a growing point and give it a feed.
-On a good year it will re grow and produce a second, lighter smaller crop, but perfectly acceptable producing fresh broad beans in late summer/early autumn.
-Looking at the image left you can evidence of both old and new growth ( the leaves are a paler colour,) on the broad bean plants, the new growth being produced after the bean has been cut down to aid a second crop; more advice on growing broad beans.
+In a good year it will regrow and produce a second, lighter smaller crop, but perfectly acceptable producing fresh broad beans in late summer/early autumn.
+Looking at the image left, you can see evidence of both old and new growth ( the new leaves are a paler colour,) on the broad bean plants, the new growth being produced after the bean has been cut down to aid a second crop; more advice on growing broad beans.

 Drying and Storing Onions Garlic and Shallots